YourePrettyGood/PseudoreferencePipeline/README.md

 # PseudoreferencePipeline
-SLURM-based pipeline for alignment, variant calling, and generation of pseudoreference FASTAs from Illumina data (DNA- or RNAseq)
+Pipeline for alignment, variant calling, and generation of pseudoreference FASTAs from Illumina data (DNA- or RNAseq)

-The pipeline has recently been adapted for use with GNU parallel, thus can be adapted for any cluster job engine that provides an integer environment variable indicating the task ID in a task array.
+The pipeline was originally written for a SLURM cluster, but has been adapted for use with GNU parallel, and can be adapted for any cluster job engine that provides an integer environment variable indicating the task ID in a task array.
 For SLURM, this is $SLURM_ARRAY_TASK_ID, for SGE this is $SGE_TASK_ID, for PBS this is $PBS_ARRAYID, for LSF this is $LSB_JOBINDEX.
 The pipeline has only been officially tested with SLURM and on a standalone computer, so please let me know if you have success (or problems) running it with other job engines!

 ## Core Dependencies
 1. BWA (can be obtained via `git clone https://github.com/lh3/bwa --recursive`)